Closing discussion with Caspar Schärer Next week our workshop discussion series “Demolition Man” comes to an end. In the course of Details...

-With an interdiscipinary team, BHSF takes part in the test planning of the “Vordere Breite” area in Schaffhausen.
-Details...
+With an interdiscipinary team, BHSF took part in the test planning of the “Vordere Breite” area in Schaffhausen.
+Our proposal Details...

 After being awarded with a RIBA National Award, House Peacock is one of six projects shortlisted for the Stephen Lawrence Details...

 The book “The Noise Landscape” is published in September 2017 by nai010 publishers.
 The publication extensively documents the noise-affected surroundings Details...